RaghadAbdelhameed/StockPioneers/README.md

 - `FXMLs`: the folder that contains FXMLs files
 - `data`: the folder that contains images

-> Don't forget to import the JavaFX path here, just open `.vscode/settings.json`.
+> Don't forget to write the JavaFX library path here, just open `.vscode/launch.json`.

 ## Login UI
 <table>